byui-cit/learning-modules/modules/js/dom-events/ponder1.md

 ## Preparation

+This activity will walk us through building a simple To-do application that will allow you to add a task, mark a task as completed, and remove a task.

-Make sure you read through the Prepare section for this topic.
-You will also need your editor open with some html and the code from the Prepare activity:
+You will need your editor open to create a couple of new files for the following code:

 ### html